 Compatible phones, how to find animals

 Getting started with AR animals couldn't be easier.
 First of all, you'll need a compatible phone or tablet.
 This list is pretty comprehensive, with all the popular models from Samsung, OnePlus, Huawei, Google, and others featured.
 It's not just the latest and greatest either, with old-timers and budget phones also supported; you can check if your device is compatible here.

 If you do have a compatible phone, all you need to do is make a search for the animal in the Google app.
+You can also click the links in all the lists above while browsing on your phone (it doesn't work on the desktop).
 You should see a card offering to introduce you to a life-sized furry little friend, and pressing "view in 3D" will display the chosen animal against a white background, where you can rotate and pan around.
 Hit "view in your space" to enter AR mode, and follow the instructions for measuring your surroundings.

 I'm looking forward to seeing what Google adds next, hopefully starting with more breeds of cats and dogs.
 As Google does so, we'll keep this list up-to-date with all the available wildlife.